upkie/upkie/docs/spines.md

 ## Bullet spine {#bullet-spine}

 The Bullet spine runs an agent in the [Bullet 3](https://github.com/bulletphysics/bullet3) simulator.
-We can start this spine as a standalone process and let it run waiting for agents to connect:
+We can start this spine as a standalone process and let it run waiting for agents to connect.
+The simulation script will run pre-compiled binaries if possible:

 ```console
 ./start_simulation.sh
 ```

-This script is just an alias for a Bazel ``run`` command:
+To build and run the simulation from source, [setup your build environment](\ref setup-bui;d) then call the equivalent Bazel instruction:

 ```console
 ./tools/bazelisk run //spines:bullet_spine -- --show
 ```

-Check out simulation options (fly like an eagle!) with the help flag ``-h``.
+Bazel is the build system used in Upkie for spines.
+Check out simulation options by appending the help flag ``-h`` to the above command.

 ## pi3hat spine {#pi3hat-spine}